Modeling Languages#

 Dropping is performed by dragging an element from the tree view and drop it on a diagram.
 This is an easy way to extend a diagram with already existing model elements.

-- gaphor.diagram.drop.drop(element: Element, diagram: Diagram, x: float, y: float) Presentation | None #
+- gaphor.diagram.drop.drop(element: Base | Presentation, diagram: Diagram | Presentation, x: float, y: float) Presentation | None ¶

-Automated model cleanup#
+Automated model cleanup¶

 Gaphor wants to keep the model in sync with the diagrams.